kubernetes-sigs/external-dns/docs/tutorials/webhook-provider.md

 # Webhook provider

-The "Webhook" provider allows to integrate ExternalDNS with DNS providers via an HTTP interface.
+The "Webhook" provider allows integrating ExternalDNS with DNS providers through an HTTP interface.
-The Webhook provider implements the Provider interface.
-Instead of implementing code specific to a provider, it implements an HTTP client that sends request to an HTTP API.
+The Webhook provider implements the `Provider` interface.
+Instead of implementing code specific to a provider, it implements an HTTP client that sends requests to an HTTP API.
-The idea behind it is that providers can be implemented in a separate program: these programs expose an HTTP API that the Webhook provider can interact with.
-The ideal setup for providers is to run as sidecars in the same pod of the ExternalDNS container and listen on localhost only.
-This is not strictly a requirement, but we would not recommend other setups.
+The idea behind it is that providers can be implemented in separate programs: these programs expose an HTTP API that the Webhook provider interacts with.
+The ideal setup for providers is to run as a sidecar in the same pod of the ExternalDNS container, listening only on localhost.
+This is not strictly a requirement, but we do not recommend other setups.

 ## Architectural diagram